MistaTwista/trust/README.md

     $ cp config.toml.example config.toml
     ```

-    It is recommended that if you plan to use the Rust build system to create
+    It is recommended that if you plan to use the Trust build system to create
     an installation (using `./x.py install`) that you set the `prefix` value
     in the `[install]` section to a directory that you have write permissions.